The Big Lebowski: Plot

-Returning home, The Dude finds Maude, who has sex with him.
-She explains that she is trying to become pregnant with a father whom she will not have to interact with socially.
-She reveals that her father has no money of his own; his wealth came from her late mother.
+Maude is waiting for the Dude at his home and has sex with him, wishing to become pregnant by a father with whom she will not have to interact.
+She tells the Dude that her father has no money of his own; he is dependent on an allowance that Maude gives him from her inheritance from her late mother.

-The Dude and Walter confront Lebowski, and find that Bunny has returned, having simply gone out of town without telling anyone.
-He explains that Bunny's nihilist friends had taken the opportunity to try and blackmail Lebowski, who, in turn, had tried to embezzle money from the family charity, blaming its disappearance on the blackmailers.
-The briefcase given to the Dude never contained any money.
-An enraged Walter insists that Lebowski is faking his paralysis and lifts him out of his wheelchair, but discovers that the paralysis is real.
+The Dude and Walter confront Lebowski and find that Bunny has returned, having simply gone out of town.
+Bunny's nihilist friends took the opportunity to blackmail her husband, who in turn had tried to embezzle money from the family charity, blaming its disappearance on the blackmailers.
+The Dude believes the briefcase never contained any money.
+Walter suspects that Lebowski is faking his paralysis and lifts him out of his wheelchair, but his condition is real.